Recession to be worse than previously thought, experts say

 “The one silver lining is that, despite being a deeper recession than previously forecast, it won’t necessarily be a longer one,” Mr Ball said.

+Meanwhile, the chief headwind to activity over the last year – high and rising inflation – may be starting to retreat, while energy prices are falling too.”

-The economists forecast that inflation would hit 7.2% this year on average, including a big jump when the Government’s energy support scheme becomes £500 less generous from the start of April.
+The economists forecast that inflation would hit 7.2 per cent this year on average, including a big jump when the government’s energy support scheme becomes £500 less generous from the start of April.